ruibinch/is-hawker-centre-closed/README.md

 ### Deploying Lambda functions

+There is only 1 Lambda function to be deployed - the `bot` function.

 > :orange_book:  Uses values specified in `serverless.yml` - verify that the `provider.region` value is similar to the value in `.env`
 >
 > :blue_book:  Also references the BOT_TOKEN value in `src/bot/variables.ts` - this is needed for bot auth to work correctly due to issues with reading from `.env` file in Lambda (to be improved)